ppkn/rss_downloader/README.md

 ## Installation

 1. Clone or download this repository
+2. Make the script executable: `chmod +x rss_downloader.py`.
+(This may not be necessary.)
-2. No additional setup required!
+3. No additional setup required!
 The script uses inline metadata to declare its dependencies

 ## Usage